Marketing & SEO

 Freya Laskowski 23 May, 2023

 48% of companies said their number one priority for next year was improving their sales funnel.
 The top answer was “closing new deals.”
 It’s no wonder these two were the top responses.
 Higher closing percentages equal more revenue.
 But to close more, you must attract, persuade, and retain customers.
 Enter the sales funnel.
 Creating an effective sales funnel is necessary to scale your business and maximize your closing potential.
-In this blog post, you’ll learn what a sales funnel is, the six stages of the funnel, and see nine examples of companies doing it right.
+In this blog post, you’ll learn what a sales funnel is and the six stages of the funnel, and you will see nine examples of companies doing it right.

 Company top priorities for next year